The official website for the States of Guernsey

 • It is a myth that islanders are not allowed to decorate the office for Easter, Christmas, Hanukkah or any other such events in the name of health and safety.

-• Employers on the island just need to provide their staff with suitable step ladders to erect decorations rather than expecting staff to balance on wheelie chairs.
+• Employers on the island need to provide their staff with suitable methods to erect decorations.

 • The HSE has banned bonfires on the island